tslocke/hobo/doc/tutorials/subsite.markdown

       true
     end

-For now, I recommend returning _true_ from all of these permission functions.
+For now, I recommend temporarily returning _true_ from all of these permission functions.
 After hobofying your User model, these functions will become easier to write.